PRETgroup/goFB/README.md

   -alc
         Enable checking algorithm language compatibility with output language.
   -i string
         Specifies the name of the source file or directory of fbt-type files to be compiled.
-If blank, uses current directory -l string
+  -l string
         Specifies the output language for the program. (default "c") -o string